18mr/action/aca-callscript/index.md

 ## You're being connected!

 You’ll recieve a phone call from us shortly.
 The audio prompts will guide you through the process.
-When you are done with a call, even if you leave a voice message, press POUND or HASH (#) and you will be connected to the next office.
+When you are done with a call, even if you leave a voice message, press STAR (*) and you will be connected to the next office.

 Here are some talking points to be sure to cover: